What is ADSL?

 how can I get ADSL?

-You need to be in an Optus DSL or Optus DSL Direct coverage area to get ADSL.
+You need to be in an Optus DSL Direct coverage area to get ADSL.
 Visit our broadband service checker to see which broadband technology is available where you are.

 If you already know you can get ADSL, head on over to take a look at our plans.